newton_polynomial#

 Multiply instances of polynomials in the Newton basis.

-This is the concrete implementation of _mul() method in the MultivariatePolynomialSingleABC abstract class specifically for handling polynomials in the Newton basis.
+This is the concrete implementation of _mul() method in the MultivariatePolynomialSingleABC abstract class specifically for polynomials in the Newton basis.

 Parameters: